The Honors College

 B. Students who receive a grade of C- or lower in an Honors College course (those with the HON designator) may repeat the course toward Honors College requirements.
 No HON course in which a grade of C- or lower was received may satisfy an Honors College requirement.

-C. Each student entering as a first-year student is required to take four topics courses (HON 110-120).
+C. Each student entering as a first-year student is required to take HON 101 along with three topics courses (HON 110-120).
 Students entering as sophomores are required to take two topics courses; those entering as juniors are required to take one.

-Note: Students who need to satisfy the Skill 3, Elementary Foreign Language Competence requirement, through coursework must earn a B or higher in the second semester of an elementary foreign language course to satisfy the requirement.
+Note: Students who need to satisfy the LANG learning objectives through coursework must earn a B or higher in the second semester of an elementary foreign language course to satisfy the requirement.